Developer's Cut

 The Responsibility of Intellectuals, Noam Chomsky

 I have lived in the US for over 6 years.
 I feel like I’ve come of age here — certainly I didn’t dwell on my responsibilities much when I lived in India.
-I want to live here, but what of this responsibility I feel (with my freedoms) to do something about injustice in India?
-Why do I feel this strong responsibility to oppose injustice?
+I think I want to live here, even though I don’t belong (and never will), but what of this responsibility I feel (with my freedoms) to do something about injustices in India?

 Answering these questions1 are important to me, since it clarifies the root of disagreements with family, friends and colleagues, and how to effectively fight injustice in India.
-I don’t have a great answer yet — but the strong whiff of bullshit from me (and sensed by me) when opposing injustices in the US when India made me is a good enough motivator to find an answer.
+I don’t have a great answer yet — but the strong whiff of bullshit from me when opposing injustices in the US when India made me is a good enough motivator to find an answer.

 So what are the responsibilities of the non-resident intellectual beyond seeking the truth back home, and the historical context of the truth?
 Supporting intellectuals and activists back home must be one of them, if not the foremost one.